j4321/juliette.monsel/source/Bicycles.rst

   - Learning more about bicycle mechanics
   - Helping others
-  - Sharing my knowledge and empowering people
+  - Sharing my knowledge and enpowering people
   - Meeting and exchanging with people from various cultures and social backgrounds
   - The conviviality with the other volunteers, e.g. shared meals, evening hangouts, ...